 The Superintendent shall appoint a Nondiscrimination Coordinator to manage the District's efforts to provide equal opportunity employment and educational opportunities and prohibit the harassment of employees, students, and others.
-The Nondiscrimination Coordinator also serves as the District's Title IX Coordinator.
+One of the Nondiscrimination Coordinators also serves as the District's Title IX Coordinator.